Best Online Master’s Degrees in: Foreign Policy

 Thesis work will be required throughout a master’s degree program, but other assignments may include research projects, and lecture-based reading and corresponding essay topics.
 Foreign policy master’s programs usually will provide study abroad and internship opportunities.

 In addition to government positions within the U.S. Department of State, the United States Information Agency, the Defense Department, and the Central Intelligence Agency, foreign policy or international relations graduate students may find work with the United Nations, within the private sector in Washington or in international business, in a non-profit organization.

 However, students may also find work as a university professor, which usually requires a Ph.D.
 Wage and employment vary between these positions as well as other factors like area, employer, and experience.
-The U.S. Bureau of Labor Statistics reports that the median pay for postsecondary teachers, which includes college-level teaching, in 2010 was $62,050 per year.
+The U.S. Bureau of Labor Statistics reports that the median pay for postsecondary teachers, which includes college-level teaching, was $62,050 per year.
 Employment for postsecondary teachers is expected to increase by 17% between 2010 and 2020, the BLS noted.